tonyg/syndicate/FAQ.md

     p - lifecycle events (spawns, crashes, and quits)
     a - process actions
     g - dataspace contents
-    Adding 'W' will show whole world-states too.
+    Adding 'N' will show whole network-states too.
 Remove each individual character to turn off the corresponding trace facility; the default value of the variable is just the empty-string.